-Microsoft contains the distinction of delivering the most effective operating system with greatest number of users.
+Microsoft contains the distinction of delivering the most effective operating system with the greatest number of users.

 However, somehow the release of its latest operating system, Windows 8, failed to live up to the expectation of the users as evident from the numerous articles and blogs that read about the loopholes of the new operating system.

 But this is just one side of the coin.
 Because the main success or failure of Windows 8 has to be measured in light of the very well known yet neglected fact that Microsoft released Windows 8 as a Windows Tablet operating system.

 Thus, Windows 8 is basically created and structured to be compatible with Tablets.
 It’s a bare fact that Microsoft shouldn’t have ignored its desktop computer users straight away.

 But as a rectification to that miss, it made no delay in re-launching the free update Windows 8.1.

 – Windows 8 Tablet Focused operating system is the Need of the Hour:

 Not putting the complete blame for decreasing PC sales over Microsoft, let’s accept that for some or other reasons PC sales have substantially decreased in last 2 years.

 This has less to do with the usability of PCs or laptops but more to do with the high-end features of small, more compact, portable yet high-end computing devices like Tablets and Smartphone.